twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 `ViewModelServer` listens for ViewModel requests and sends ViewModel response Events.

 `.RequestTodoViewModels` is pretty simple.
-It just creates a corresponding request from the model layer.
+It just creates a corresponding request from the model layer.[^14]

 {% highlight swift %}
     appContext.eventsSignal